wp-plugins/entrywizard/readme.txt

 * There is a fine-grained permissions system allowing administrators to grant an individual user various levels of control over the webforms and layouts.
   Only logged-in users may see the webform.

+* ( Users of this plugin may also be interested in using Flexishow (https://sourceforge.net/projects/flexishow/) to run a slideshow of a selection of the downloaded images using the information in the spreadsheet. )

 == Installation ==